pizzackz/Mocha/README.md

 # Mocha
 A auto-clicker that's currently being worked on by me.
-The project was started around the end of August 2023, and the first version was worked on and completed within 3 hours.
+The project was started around the end of August 2023.
+Current version is V1.0

 # Features:
 - Easy-to-use, Mouse click to mark the autoclicker start